shaecodes/shaecodes/README.md

 - Some technologies I have been working with are Python, HTML and CSS.
 - I'm currently learninng Python and making GUI using tkinter
-- I'm working on smaller projects to expand my knowledge.
+- Recently I have been working on smaller projects to expand my knowledge.
 - I am looking forward to working on larger products and collaborating with other skilled individuals